 What to Expect On a Naples Food Tour

 The Night Out in Naples tour includes 5 stops that are thoughtfully chosen to give you a fun night out, while trying some great food at local joints you likely wouldn’t have come across yourself!
-In all, the tour included 8 different types of food and drink.
+In all, the tour included 8 different types of food and drinks, including lots of sweets and some wine.

 The stops on the tour may vary, and I don’t want to give away all their secrets, so I’ll just share with you a few of the tasty foods we tried along the way.